parseword/nolovia/README.md

 DNS server or DNS "sinkhole" firewall. nolovia ingests several public lists of advertising, tracking, analytics, malware, and other potentially undesirable servers.
-These lists are then merged and minimized as much as possible, and exported as a config file suitable for use with the `bind` or `nsd` DNS resolver.
+These lists are then merged and minimized as much as possible, and exported as a config file suitable for use with the `bind` or `nsd` DNS resolvers.
-A corresponding blackhole zone file is included.
+A corresponding blackhole [zone file](https://raw.githubusercontent.com/parseword/nolovia/master/blackhole.zone) is included.

 ## Why operate a local DNS server?